godsex333/Startup-Pack/PITCHME.md

 ---

-## Get Started
+## TechQuartier members

-For members of TechQuartier

 <span class="primary">Send email to bettercodehub@sig.eu</span>

-- With your GitHub account (personal or organization) that needs access
+- include GitHub account (personal or organization)
-- If you are interested in a hardcopy of our book, include your postal address and your preference for the Java or C# version
+- for the hardcopy of our book, include your postal address and Java or C# preference

-<span class="primary">Get Access and a demo</span>
+<span class="primary">What happens next</span>

-- We will whitelist your account for 3 months with an option to renew
+- Your account get access for 3 months with option to renew
-- We will give you a demo via screen sharing
+- You get a demo via screen sharing